 The other thing that houses with furniture make is great short-term rentals.
 Now that’s not something that may be necessarily ideal, but short-term rentals typically have the furniture in it because you’re not going to move your house into a house you’re going to rent for a week.
 So, just think about that.
 Short-term rentals are kind of like Airbnb.

-As expected, particular tenants will be attracted to furnished apartments, especially in comparison to those seeking out unfurnished units.
+As expected, particular residents will be attracted to furnished apartments, especially in comparison to those seeking out unfurnished units.
 Thankfully, houses furnished with high-quality goods will attract renters willing to pay for these luxuries.

 The final thought is yes.
 You can absolutely rent houses with furniture in it.
-It’s essential that you know what we are looking for and what tenants are looking for and that you have all the information before renting a furnished apartment.
+It’s essential that you know what we are looking for and what residents are looking for and that you have all the information before renting a furnished apartment.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.